MiscellaneousStuff/comp-vis-avhubert/README.md

 ## About

-This is my submission for the Computer Vision module for the University of Portsmouth MEng Computer Science module.
-This research explores using the SOTA AV HuBERT model, which is used for ASR for Lip Reading and also works as a useful feature extractor for images for multimodal tasks.
+This is my submission for the Computer Vision module for the University of Portsmouth MEng Computer Science course.
+This research explores using the SOTA AV-HuBERT model, which is used for ASR for Lip Reading and also works as a useful feature extractor for input video frames audio-visual tasks.

-This research explores using these extracted features for phoneme prediction, which this work hypothesizes acts as a more robust speech representation target than the S2S sub-word speech prediction.
+This research explores using these extracted features for phoneme prediction and mel-spectrogram synthesis.
+The phoneme classification confusion is assessed to determine where classifiers fall short.

 ### Directory Breakdown